 Media training in advance is important for navigating a crisis.
 Providing business stakeholders with messaging is often not enough if a spokesperson is unable to deliver the message properly.
-A good media training will take executive spokesmen through mock crisis situations and prep across all mediums like radio, print and broadcast.
-The DEVENEY media training model takes participants through several potential situations utilizing a journalist throughout the process.
+A good media training will take executive spokespeople through mock crisis situations and prepare across all mediums, like radio, print and broadcast.
+The DEVENEY media training model takes participants through several potential situations and utilizes a professional journalist throughout the process.

 In order to gauge the breadth of a crisis, monitoring needs to be in place as early as possible.
-There are many programs which make monitoring easy, delivering results via email or text.
+There are many programs which make monitoring easy and deliver results via email or text.
 Based on the type of your crisis, traditional media monitoring or social media monitoring should be employed.
 Monitoring provides the necessary insight into the types of conversation that might be going on surrounding your brand or the overall sentiment, which will help guide where to direct your response efforts.